Faith Mikhailovna Golovkova

 - Associations

-Sound engineer.
-On September 29, 2021, he was detained in a criminal case initiated for comments on the Internet after the death of KGB officer Dmitry Fedosyuk and IT specialist Andrei Zeltser in a Minsk apartment.
+Artem, a sound engineer, was arrested in September 2021 in connection with a criminal case opened for online comments following the deaths of KGB officer Dmitry Fedosyuk and IT specialist Andrei Zeltser in Minsk.

-During his imprisonment, Artem did not receive medical assistance for his ear problems, and he became deaf in one ear.
+During his imprisonment, Artem was denied medical care for ear problems, which resulted in him becoming deaf in one ear.

-On December 30, 2023, he was released after fully serving the sentence imposed by the court.
+In September 2023, she was released, having fully served her sentence imposed by the court.